 The Dunlop Crybaby is a Wah-Wah pedal released around 1982.
 The pedal is a copy of the original VOX model made by VOX/Thomas Organ Co in 1970.
-The effect is basically a band pass filter, it boosts the resonant frequency around 750Hz attenuating above and below harmonics.
+The effect is basically a bandpass filter, it boosts the resonant frequency around 750Hz attenuating above and below harmonics.
 The rocketing action of the pedal shifts the resonant frequency up and down.

 Due to the great success of the pedal, being maybe the most sold guitar pedal of all times, Dunlop produced several versions of the Wah-Wah and signature models adding enclosure customization and small circuit modifications.
-This study is focused in the first model, the Dunlop Crybaby GCB-95 which is considered to have the classic wah tone.
+This study is focused on the first model, the Dunlop Crybaby GCB-95 which is considered to have the classic wah tone.

 Table of Contents.

 2. The Dunlop Cry Baby GCB-95 Circuit.